Bence7661/ARCHIVE_SERIOUS_Collection_Tracker/README.md

 You fight a group of enemies and find some incredible looking equipment.
 Then you start to wonder.
 - Do I already have this at home?
 - I should just take it in case I need it for my collection.
 - Damn I'm too encumbered.
-Newermind let's just walk home nice and slow.
+Nevermind let's just walk home nice and slow.

 Then you get home open up your trusty/dusty stash and realize that all the items you painstakingly carried for your collection are already present.
 Well no more!